-I came across a post where a girl was complaining that her boyfriend felt uneasy about staying overnight, because he felt bad about leaving his cat alone.
+I came across a post on Reddit where a girl was complaining that her boyfriend felt uneasy about staying overnight at her place because he felt bad about leaving his cat alone.
 She went on to question whether this was a sign that he (or his cat, or both) had an unhealthy attachment.
-I wonder if she was expecting comments offering her support, or a “Your boyfriend has serious issues” – because she was sorely disappointed.
-Among the many pro-boyfriend/pro-cat comments, several women offered to take her boyfriend off her hands, since she didn’t seem to appreciate how sweet, caring, and sensitive he is.
+I wonder if she was expecting comments offering her support or a “Your boyfriend has serious issues”—because she was sorely disappointed.
+Among the many, many pro-boyfriend and pro-cat comments, several women offered to take her boyfriend off her hands since she didn’t seem to appreciate how sweet, caring, and sensitive he is.

 There’s a lot of anecdotal evidence to suggest that cat owners and dog owners have different personalities.
-Cat owners are supposedly sensitive, emotional, and lazy (as a cat owner and based on my personality, I would say yes, yes, and no).
-Dog owners, on other hand, are supposedly friendlier and more health conscious (walking dog = physically active).
+Cat owners are supposedly sensitive, emotional, and lazy—as a cat owner, I would say yes, yes, and no. Dog owners, on the other hand, are supposedly friendlier and more health conscious, i.e., walking a dog = physical activity.

-• People who own pets are less likely to worry and to be lonely (pets are great sources of social support).
-They’re more likely to be confident, conscientious, and in better physical shape (McConnell, Brown, Shoda, Stayton, & Martin, 2011).
+• People who own pets are less likely to worry and to be lonely because pets are great sources of emotional support.
+Pet owners are more likely to be confident, conscientious, and in better physical shape (McConnell, Brown, Shoda, Stayton, & Martin, 2011).

-• When you’re down who do you turn to?
-Turns out that some dog owners actually prefer to turn to their dogs for comfort – more than their family or friends (Kurdek, 2009).
+• When you’re feeling down, who do you turn to?
+Turns out that some dog owners actually prefer to turn to their dogs for comfort—more than their family or friends (Kurdek, 2009).

 • Dog owners are more outgoing, conscientious, and friendly, and less anxious.
 Cat owners are more open-minded (Gosling, Sandy, & Potter, 2010).

-• In a study conducted by Denise Guastello, cat lovers scored higher on an intelligence test than dog owners (Chayka, 2014).
-Don’t know how much stock I’ll put into that statistic, but I am rather witty.
+• In a study conducted by Guastello, Guastello, and Guastello (2017), cat owners scored higher on an intelligence test than dog owners.

 If you can’t decide between getting a cat or a dog, here are my suggestions.
 All tongue-in-cheek, of course: